ADHD in Adults

 Relationship problems.
 The symptoms of ADHD can put a strain on your work, love, and family relationships.
 You may be fed up with constant nagging from loved ones to tidy up, listen more closely, or get organized.
 Those close to you, on the other hand, may feel hurt and resentful over your perceived “irresponsibility” or “insensitivity.”

 The wide-reaching effects of ADHD can lead to embarrassment, frustration, hopelessness, disappointment, and loss of confidence.
-You may feel like you’ll never be able to get your life under control.
+You may feel like you’ll never be able to get your life under control or fulfill your potential.
 That’s why a diagnosis of adult ADHD can be an enormous source of relief and hope.
 It helps you understand what you’re up against for the first time and realize that you’re not to blame.
 The difficulties you’ve had are symptoms of attention deficit disorder—not the result of personal weakness or a character flaw.

 Adult ADHD doesn’t have to hold you back

 When you have ADHD, it’s easy to end up thinking that there’s something wrong with you.
 But it’s okay to be different.
 ADHD isn’t an indicator of intelligence or capability.
 Certain things may be more difficult for you, but that doesn’t mean you can’t find your niche and achieve success.
 The key is to find out what your strengths are and capitalize on them.